muesal/annotation-competition/docs/gamemodes.md

 *Subject of change*

 - points for each correct image (depends on time limit of classic mode)
-- optionally trade-off if joker was used
+- optionally fewer points if joker was used